gustafn/docker-ns/naviserver/README.md

 * `openacs`
 * `munin-master`

-This keeps the base image simple and predictable.
+This keeps the base image lean and simple.

 ---